jordan1908-gif/AI-Chatbot-System/README.md

 ## Functionalities
   •	Name recognition.
   •	Able to greet users based on day and time during startup.
-  <br> •	Remembering users' last input.
+  <br> •	Remembers users' last input.
   <br> •	Speaking up automatically when input hasn't been entered for as long as 10 minutes.
   <br> •	Inform users when non-existent inputs are entered.
   <br> •	Respond to users based on existing inputs and outputs.